Cody Deal

 Cody Austin Deal (born February 14, 1986) is an American actor in film and television.
-He is best known for his role as Thor in the Syfy Original Movie Almighty Thor.
+He is best known for his role as Thor in the direct to cable Syfy original movie Almighty Thor.
 He starred alongside Richard Grieco, Patricia Velasquez, and Kevin Nash.

-Bio
+Biography

 He is the son of Diane Boulanger and has a twin brother named Kyle and an older brother named Lucas.
-Deal grew up in Sedan, Kansas and is Osage.
+Deal grew up in Sedan, Kansas and self-identifies as Osage.